Introduction

 Revelation 20:14 – “And death and Hades were cast into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone was not found written in the Book of Life, he was cast into the lake of fire.”

-In other words, those who will experience the second death are all those who are not saved, and this will happen after the thousand-year period and the descent of the New Jerusalem on this planet.
-All the lost will be resurrected to receive the “wages of sin” that they committed while they were alive, and as we saw earlier the “wages of sin is death“.
-The second death will be nothing more than the payment for the sin that we all committed, payment which was sentenced by God in the Garden of Eden: “you will surely die” (Genesis 2:17), and it will not happen naturally, as occurs in relation to the first death, since its end is described with a “lake of fire“.
+In other words, those who will experience the second death are all those who are not saved, and this will happen after the thousand-year period and the descent of the New Jerusalem to this planet.
+All the lost will be resurrected to receive the “wages of sin” they committed while they were alive, and as we saw earlier, the “wages of sin is death.”
+The second death will be nothing more than the payment for the sin that we all committed, a payment that was sentenced by God in the Garden of Eden: “you will surely die” (Genesis 2:17).
+It will not happen naturally, as is the case with the first death, since its end is described as the “lake of fire.”
 These are the two deaths of human beings!

 Pay for the Death of the Son of God

 And what about the living saints who were resurrected and those who will be alive when Jesus returns?
-Didn’t they commit sins that are worthy of receiving payment for?
+Didn’t they commit sins that are worthy of receiving payment?
 Of course they did!
 However, their condemnation was already paid with the death of the Son of God on the cross of Calvary!
-In the Plan of Salvation, Christ took on human form and lived on this earth in the same conditions in which we live.
-He was subject to the obedience of God’s Law, just as Adam and Eve were, and so are we.
-In his life, he lived a victorious life and committed no sin.
-However, the authorities unjustly condemned him to death, treating him as an evildoer.
+In the Plan of Salvation, Christ took on human form and lived on this earth under the same conditions in which we live.
+He was subject to the obedience of God’s Law, just as Adam and Eve were, and just as we are.
+In His life, He lived victoriously and committed no sin.
+However, the authorities unjustly condemned Him to death, treating Him as an evildoer.

 Conclusion